 Broadly, PL/SQL blocks are two types:

 (i) Anonymous blocks: PL/SQL blocks without header are known as anonymous blocks.
 These blocks do not form the body of a procedure, function or triggers.

 DECLARE num NUMBER(2); sq NUMBER(3); BEGIN num:= &Number1; sq := num*num; DBMS_OUTPUT.PUT_LINE(‘Square:’ ||sq); END;

 (ii) Named blocks: PL/SQL blocks having header or labels are known as Named blocks.
 Named blocks can either be subprograms (procedures, functions, packages) or Triggers.

 Recommended Reading =>> PL SQL Procedures And Functions

 FUNCTION sqr (num IN NUMBER) RETURN NUMBER is sq NUMBER(2); BEGIN sq:= num*num; RETURN sq; END;

-Answer: Syntax errors are the one which can be easily identified by a PL/SQL compiler.
-These errors can be the spelling mistake, etc.
+Syntax errors are the one which can be easily identified by a PL/SQL compiler.
+These errors can be a spelling mistake, etc.